Alia Ghafar is a Writer/Director from Glasgow, whose stories centre on the lives of young people in

 Her graduation film, SALT & SAUCE, premiered at BFI London Film Festival 2017.
-The film went on to screen at 20 festivals in the UK and internationally, including Edinburgh International Film Festival, London Short Film Festival, Underwire Festival and British Shorts Berlin.
+The film went on to screen at over 20 festivals in the UK and internationally, including Edinburgh International Film Festival, London Short Film Festival and Underwire Festival.
 SALT & SAUCE won the Scottish Short Film Award at Glasgow Short Film Festival 2018 and was nominated for Best British Short at the London Film Critics’ Circle Awards 2019.

-NEXT BIG THING, which profiles award-winning new Scottish filmmakers and their work.
+NEXT BIG THING, which profiles emerging Scottish filmmakers and was streamed on BBC iPlayer.

-Alia has been selected as a Writer/Director for BFI NETWORK X BAFTA CREW 2019 - 2020.
+Alia is a selected Writer/Director for the BFI NETWORK x BAFTA CREW professional development scheme.

 SALT & SAUCE

-Nominated - Best British/Irish Short Film, London Critics' Circle Film Awards 2019
+Nominated - Best British Short Film, London Critics' Circle Film Awards 2019

 Winner - Scottish Short Film Award, Glasgow Short Film Festival 2018